PetersonLuke/Initial-Pre-Work/README.md

 ## What is the server-side code’s main function?

-To interact with databases, redner pages to the client and process input.
+To interact with databases, render pages to the client and process input.

 ## What is the client-side code’s main function?

-To have interacitve web pages, make dynamic changes to the web page, access temperary storage, and send request to the server.
+To have interactive web pages, make dynamic changes to the web page, access temporary storage, and send a request to the server.

 ## What is runtime?